-In order to ensure that the vision and ethos of the school was clear to all, the Senior Leadership Team reviewed three key improvement frameworks.
+In order to ensure that the vision and ethos of the school remain clear to all, the Senior Leadership Team reviewed the three key improvement frameworks.
 These continued to be the foundation for all aspects of improvement and also the foci of all meetings with governors.
 The key frameworks are:

-- OIAM School Improvement Framework
+- OIAMFS School Improvement Framework

-- OIAM Safeguarding Improvement Framework
+- OIAMFS Safeguarding Improvement Framework

-- OIAM Behaviour Improvement Framework
+- OIAMFS Behaviour Improvement Framework

-The Leadership Team also rewrote the Teaching & Learning Policy as well as the Assessment and Feedback Policy in order to maximise the effectiveness of classroom practice.
+The Leadership Team reviewed the Teaching & Learning Policy as well as the Assessment and Feedback Policy in order to maximize the effectiveness of classroom practice.

-The school also moved to a number of new pieces of software in order to ensure reporting was improved.
-Purchases have included: moving from Integris to SIMS.
-CPOMS for Safeguarding.
-SISRA for data capture.
-Reintroduced Accelerated Reader to help improve Reading Ages (For Sept 2021).
-B Squared purchased to set, track and monitor the progress made by SEN/D students.
+The school continues to embed the systems introduced the year before including SIMS and Pay360, CPOMS for Safeguarding, SISRA for data capture and SISRA Observe.
+Accelerated Reader continues to be used as a tool to help improve Reading Ages (For Sept 2021) and B Squared to set, track and monitor the progress made by SEN/D students.

-As a part of the remote learning offer the school has also invested in Google Sites (departmentally), GCSE Pod (three year paid subscription) and Mangahigh (Maths provision).
+As a part of the remote learning offer the school has also invested in Google sites (departmentally), GCSE Pod (three year paid subscription) and Mangahigh (Maths provision).